Prickly Sea Star, Paulia horrida

 Morphology: Prickly Sea Stars have a wide central disk and five, short, tapering arms.
 The arms have a broad attachment point at the disk.
 There are two rows of tube feet, with suckers, on the underside of each arm.
 They have conspicuous ossicles (calcareous particles that are part of the endoskeleton) along their margins.
 The disk contains most of the organs, with the mouth on the ventral side and the anus and madreporite (entry plate for the water vascular system) on the dorsal surface.
 Numerous, sharp, conical spines cover the dorsal (aboral) and marginal surfaces of the disc and arms.
 They can be brown, orange, or vermillion in color, with bright orange spines.
 Prickly Sea Stars reach a maximum of 18 cm (7.1 inches) in diameter.

-Habitat and Distribution: Prickly Sea Stars are very rare, and little is known of their ecology.
-They are found on rocks and coral.
+Habitat and Distribution: Prickly Sea Stars are found on rocks and coral.
 They live at depths between 2 m (6 feet) and 123 m (403 feet), but in the northern portion of their range, they tend to have a more narrow depth range being found from 24 m (79 feet) to 91 m (298 feet).
-They are a tropical Eastern Pacific species that in Mexican waters are found from Magdalena Bay, Baja California Sur south to Guatemala.
-They are also found in the Central and Southern Gulf of California and around the Revillagigedos and Tres Marias Islands.
+The Prickly Sea Star is a subtropical to tropical Eastern Pacific species that is found in all Mexican waters of the Pacific Ocean with the exception that they are absent from north of Magdalena Bay, Baja California Sur along the central and northwest coasts of the Baja Peninsula and from the northern portions of the Gulf of California.

 Reproduction: Prickly Sea Stars are gonochoric (male or female for life).
 They reproduce sexually through broadcast spawning, with external fertilization.
 The fertilized eggs hatch into planktonic larvae.
 The larvae start life in a bilaterally symmetrical form and in adulthood gain their radial symmetry.
 They are in their larval form for a few weeks before beginning their benthic life.